riotampanoy/Dell-Latitude-7400-EFI-OC/README.md

 - Latest OpenCore 1.0.5</br>
 - Support macOS Ventura 13.x for Sequoia 14.x</br>
 - if use default Intel WiFi card use AirPortIwlm kext</br>
-- if use Broadcom BCM94360CS2 plug n play on Ventura 13.x and Just Root Patch With OpenCore Legacy Patcher
+- if use Broadcom BCM94360CS2 plug n play on Ventura 13.x and Sonoma 14.x to Sequoia 15.x Just Root Patch With OpenCore Legacy Patcher

 </details>